metio/seb/content/topic/3-makefile-help.md

 - perl
 ---

-Use the following [Perl](https://www.perl.org/) snippet to generate help output for your `Makefile`:
+Use the following [Perl](https://www.perl.org/) snippet to automatically generate help output for your `Makefile`:

 ```makefile
 GREEN  := $(shell tput -Txterm setaf 2)